ginacassin/Github-Analytica/README.md

 Now, picture this: you're a student navigating the coding universe or someone just stepping into a new stack.
 GitHub, with its countless projects, feels like a vast library without a roadmap.
 The challenge here is real - finding your way through the code maze.

 So, what's the plan?
 We're diving into the GitHub realm to decode the secrets.
-What programming languages are dominating the scene and what trusty sidekicks (dependencies) are being used.
+What programming languages are dominating the scene and what tricks are being used.

 Why bother, you ask?
 For students grasping coding nuances or those embarking on a new tech stack, it's like having a guidebook.
 We aim to demystify GitHub, making it more navigable, and bring you insights into the coding practices that define different languages.
 Ready to jump into the GitHub adventure with us? 🚀